djplaner/memex/sense/Conferences/ascilite2022/ascilite 2022.md

 ### Where's the digital?

 [ASCILITE's aspiration](https://ascilite.org/about-ascilite/) is to be
 > recognised internationally as Australasia's foremost community for the use of digital technologies in tertiary education.

-But the consideration of either "digital" or "learning/teaching" appears limited at times.
+But the consideration of "digital technologies" appears to be limited at times.

 For example, the first keynote drew on Glazier's (2021) suggestions for building human connections online: